dotnet/installer/src/SourceBuild/tarball/content/README.md

 The VMR is expected to become non-experimental by .NET 8 Preview 1 (Februrary, 2023) This means it won't be short-lived anymore and we won't be reserving the right to delete and re-create it anymore.
 Other limitations might apply until the .NET 9 timeframe.
-See the [Unified Build roadmap](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild) for more details.
+See the [Unified Build roadmap](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/Roadmap.md) for more details.

 ### Supported platforms

 The VMR only supports .NET 8.0 and higher.
 Additionally, source-build currently supports Linux only.
 It is expected that Mac and Window will be supported in the .NET 9.0.

 For the latest information about Source-Build support for new .NET versions, please check our [GitHub Discussions page](https://github.com/dotnet/source-build/discussions) for announcements.

 ### Online build only

 Building the product offline is not fully working at the moment.
-The `--online` switch is needed when [building](#building) as not all dependencies are currently built from source.
+The `--online` switch is needed when building the VMR as not all dependencies are currently built from source.

 ### Code flow
 For the time being, the source code only flows one way - from the individual repos into the VMR.